top of page

 In some cases, depression can also be caused by some medications, and drug, or alcohol dependency.

 Many of the symptoms listed above can also be experienced by people who are bereaved, but despite an overlap of symptoms, we wouldn't refer to bereavement as clinical depression.
-Regardless of this, it can often be useful for people who are experiencing grief, and bereavement to come forward for therapy.
+Regardless of this, it can often be useful for those who are experiencing grief, and bereavement to come forward for therapy.

 Depression can be mild, moderate, or severe, but it is always best to seek help sooner rather than later; if you think you are depressed.